 – Set the device so that you can hear to the best of your capacity

-In time, you’ll likely need to change components like microphones and magnets.
-You may additionally require repair work.
-Some insurance policies cover these expenses.
-You’ll intend to speak to your insurance company to discover what’s covered and whether you’ll have any out-of-pocket expenditures.
+You may need to change components like microphones and magnets of the device from time to time.
+Additionally, you may require repair work.
+Some insurance policies cover these expenses, too.
+It is better if you consult your insurance company to know what’s covered and what’s not before the procedure.

 What is the success rate of cochlear implantation?